alexfernandez/alexfernandez.github.io/2025/modern-art.md

 Porn is quite explicit about transmitting feelings, more specifically sexual arousal, so it would meet our definition of art.
-I can hardly recommend anyone to devote their careers to erotic or porn modelling, as it is really limiting artistically.
+Still, I can hardly recommend anyone to devote their careers to erotic or porn modelling as it is really limiting artistically.
+There is little nuance about doing sexual acts.

 ### News